CADNAD/Opartha/notes/worldInfo/economicsAndTechnology/armyTactics.md

 #### Light

 Whole units of Light Heralds.
 Cavalry mounted, using whips in conduction to electrocute.

 Can't use Radiation mode

 All metal weapons for conduction

+Kamikaze bombers

 #### Dark

 Used for communication between COs

 Squads of summon Heralds to create flanking manoeuvres

 #### Space

 **Transportation**

 ​	Increase force and range of arrows

 ​	Fire small metal and bullets without the need for guns